easolhq/easolhq.github.io/docs/reference/objects/product/extra.md

 {: .label .fs-1 }

 An array containing the single [price]({% link docs/reference/objects/product/price.md %}) of this extra in the current customer's currency.
+If this extra is accessed through an [experience date]({% link docs/reference/objects/product/experience_date.md %}), it will return the prices for the extra on the given date.
+If this extra is accessed independently or through a product, then it will return the prices for the default extra, managed in **Experience > Extras**.

 {% raw %}
 ```liquid